Clifford Sifton

-Sir Clifford Sifton, KCMG, PC, KC (March 10, 1861 – April 17, 1929), was a Canadian lawyer and a long-time Liberal politician, best known for being Minister of the Interior under Sir Wilfrid Laurier.
+Sir Clifford Sifton, KCMG, PC, KC (March 10, 1861 – April 17, 1929), was a Canadian lawyer and a long-time Liberal politician.
+He was best known for being Minister of the Interior in 1896 to 1905, under Sir Wilfrid Laurier.
 He was responsible for encouraging the massive amount of immigration to Canada which occurred during the first decade of the 20th century.
 In 1905, he broke with Laurier and resigned from cabinet over the issue of publicly funded religious education in the new provinces of Alberta and Saskatchewan.

 Early life

 Sifton was born in Middlesex County, Canada West (now Ontario).
 Sifton's father, John Wright Sifton, was a contractor and businessman who moved with his family to Manitoba when Sifton was a boy.

 Sifton trained as a lawyer and graduated from Victoria University in the University of Toronto, where he was the founding manager of Acta Victoriana.

 Political career

 Manitoba provincial politics: Attorney General for Manitoba

 Sifton worked on his father's political campaigns before being himself elected to the legislative assembly of Manitoba in 1888.
 Sifton served in the cabinet of Thomas Greenway from 1891 to 1896 as attorney general and Provincial Lands Commissioner.
 He played a role in negotiating the Laurier-Greenway Compromise, which temporarily resolved the Manitoba Schools Question.